tedneward/Research/content/platforms/ios/ui.md

 #### [Tweaking The iOS System Fonts](https://useyourloaf.com/blog/tweaking-the-ios-system-fonts/)

 > Before you switch to a custom font don’t overlook how much you can tweak the appearance of the system fonts.
 A quick review of some font APIs that work for both UIKit and SwiftUI.

-## SwiftUI
-Code-based widget construction.
-You can find the [official documentation here](https://developer.apple.com/documentation/swiftui).

-- [MemeMaker on GitHub](https://github.com/dempseyatgithub/MemeMaker): An app that composes text over an image in SwiftUI

-- [How SwiftUI can now be used to build entire iOS apps](https://wwdcbysundell.com/2020/building-entire-apps-with-swiftui/): This year, however, entire apps can now be defined directly using SwiftUI, thanks to a few new additions to its API.

-- [What’s new in SwiftUI for iOS 14](https://www.hackingwithswift.com/articles/221/whats-new-in-swiftui-for-ios-14): SwiftUI was inevitably going to see big changes this year, and I’m really excited to experiment with them all – text views, color pickers, progress views, and even limited support for grids have all landed.

-- [How to define SwiftUI properties](https://twitter.com/chriseidhof/status/1280433133813456896): Here's a first draft of a decision tree for how to define your SwiftUI properties...

-- [A guide to SwiftUI’s state management system](https://www.swiftbysundell.com/articles/swiftui-state-management-guide/): What separates SwiftUI from Apple’s previous UI frameworks isn’t just how views and other UI components are defined, but also how view-level state is managed throughout an app that uses it.

-- [Mastering toolbars in SwiftUI](https://swiftwithmajid.com/2020/07/15/mastering-toolbars-in-swiftui/): This week we will learn all about the new Toolbar API.

-- [Setting up a multi-platform SwiftUI project](https://blog.scottlogic.com/2021/03/04/Multiplatform-SwiftUI.html): This blog will take a look at a basic setup for a multi-platform SwiftUI app.

 ## Devices & Resolutions